MaterializeInc/materialize/doc/user/content/sql/create-view.md

 ### Querying non-materialized views

-You can only directly `SELECT` from a non-materialized view if all of the sources it depends on (i.e. views and sources in its `FROM` clause) have access to materialized data (i.e. indexes).
+You can only directly `SELECT` from a non-materialized view if all of the objects it depends on (i.e. views and sources in its `FROM` clause) have access to materialized data (i.e. indexes or constants).
 That is to say that all of a non-materialized view's data must exist somewhere in memory for it to process `SELECT` statements.
 For those inclined toward mathematics, it's possible to think of this as "transitive materialization."

-If non-materialized views can process `SELECT` statements, we call them "queryable."
+If views can process `SELECT` statements, we call them "queryable."

 However, this limitation does not apply to creating materialized views.
 Materialized view definitions can `SELECT` from non-materialized view,